-Lock planning, long term ahead, deals with the planning of a lock some hours up to a day ahead.
+Lock planning a long term ahead is dealing with the planning of a lock some hours up to a day ahead.

 In this case the traffic information is used to improve the information on waiting and passing times at locks, which are originally based on statistical information.